 USB mics draw their power from your computer or tablet.
 This can sometimes cause problems if your device can’t supply enough power (a common issue on the iPad).
 USB ports on the front of many computers have less voltage and current than ports directly connected to the motherboard.
 Insufficient or inconsistent power may cause malfunctions or damage.
 This can also cause your device’s battery to be drained.
 If this happens, you’ll need a powered USB hub.

-XLR condenser mics take their electricity from phantom power, usually supplied by mixing desks, audio interfaces or standalone mic preamps and channel strips.
+XLR condenser mics take their electricity from phantom power, usually supplied by mixing desks, audio interfaces, or standalone mic preamps and channel strips.

 So, in the USB mic vs XLR debate, it’s down to how mobile you want your setup to be.
 The best microphone under 100 bucks would be one that properly suits your setup.